becketalservices/beas-cnx-cloud/docs/AWS/chapter7.md

   -p dummy \
   -st customizer,elasticsearch,orientme

+# back to the root directory
+cd

 ```

 In case your login times out, you can always rerun the login command and the last setupImages.sh command.

-In case you have pushed all images to the registry or you are sure you do not need more, you can remove the "images" directory and the download IC-ComponentPack-6.0.0.7.zip.zip so save disk space.
+In case you have pushed all images to the registry or you are sure you do not need more, you can remove the "images" directory and the download IC-ComponentPack-6.0.0.*.zip so save disk space.

 You can also remove the local docker images as they are also not necessary anymore. **This command removes all locally stored docker images**